dtjngl/DiagnosticLogger/readme.md

 # DiagnosticLogger

-Do you struggle like me with keeping track of updates across multiple website projects?
-Do you also feel like your clients are unaware of what web development maintenance involves?
-Do you sometimes feel unappreciated for your hard work?
-If so, here's a solution for you.
-It's not perfect, but it's a start.

 **DiagnosticLogger** is a ProcessWire module designed to handle diagnostic logs and create notifications in the admin GUI.
 It can also send automated email summaries for warnings and errors found in these logs.

 ## Features